grab/engineering-blog/_posts/2021-07-13-app-modularisation-at-scale.md

 ## Modularisation Benefits

 *   **Faster build times and hence faster CI**: Gradle build system compiles only the changed modules and uses the binaries of all the non-affected modules from its cache.
-So the compilation becomes faster.
-Moreover, independent modules are run in parallel on different threads.
+So the compilation becomes faster as independent modules are run in parallel on different threads.
 *   **Fine dependency graph**: Dependencies of a module are well defined.
-*   **Reusability across other apps**: Modules can be used across different apps by converting them into an AAR SDK.
+*   **Reusability across other apps**: Modules can be used across different apps by converting them into an AAR/SDK.
 *   **Scale and maintainability**: Teams can work independently on the modules owned by them without blocking each other.
-*   **Well-defined code ownership**: Clear responsibility on who owns which code.
+*   **Well-defined code ownership**: Easier to define ownership per module in the codebase.

 ## Limitations